Barrett's esophagus: Screening

-Screening endoscopy is recommended among males over the age of 60 who have reflux symptoms that are of long duration and not controllable with treatment.
-Among those not expected to live more than five years screening is not recommended.
+Screening endoscopy is recommended among men over the age of 60 who have reflux symptoms that are of long duration and not controllable with treatment.
+Since the disease takes several years to develop, screening isn't recommended for people who are not expected to live more than five years.

 The Seattle protocol is used commonly in endoscopy to obtain endoscopic biopsies for screening, taken every 1 to 2 cm from the gastroesophageal junction.

-Since the COVID-19 pandemic In Scotland, the local NHS started using a swallowable sponge (Cytosponge) in hospitals to collect cell samples for diagnosis.
+Since the COVID-19 pandemic, the NHS started using a swallowable sponge (Cytosponge) in hospitals to collect cell samples for diagnosis.
 Preliminary studies have shown this diagnostic test to be a useful tool for screening people with heartburn symptoms and improved diagnosis.

+Other emerging technologies for screening and diagnosis include optical coherence tomography (OCT), which can generate high-resolution images of the esophagus with moderate sensitivity and specificity for detecting Barrett's esophagus, though it may not yet be accurate enough to replace standard biopsies.

 Intestinal metaplasia

 The presence of goblet cells, called intestinal metaplasia, is necessary to make a diagnosis of Barrett's esophagus.
 This frequently occurs in the presence of other metaplastic columnar cells, but only the presence of goblet cells is diagnostic.
 The metaplasia is grossly visible through a gastroscope, but biopsy specimens must be examined under a microscope to determine whether cells are gastric or colonic in nature.
 Colonic metaplasia is usually identified by finding goblet cells in the epithelium and is necessary for the true diagnosis.

 Many histologic mimics of Barrett's esophagus are known (i.e. goblet cells occurring in the transitional epithelium of normal esophageal submucosal gland ducts, "pseudogoblet cells" in which abundant foveolar [gastric] type mucin simulates the acid mucin true goblet cells).
 Assessment of relationship to submucosal glands and transitional-type epithelium with examination of multiple levels through the tissue may allow the pathologist to reliably distinguish between goblet cells of submucosal gland ducts and true Barrett's esophagus (specialized columnar metaplasia).
 The histochemical stain Alcian blue pH 2.5 is also frequently used to distinguish true intestinal-type mucins from their histologic mimics.
 Recently, immunohistochemical analysis with antibodies to CDX-2 (specific for mid and hindgut intestinal derivation) has also been used to identify true intestinal-type metaplastic cells.
 The protein AGR2 is elevated in Barrett's esophagus and can be used as a biomarker for distinguishing Barrett epithelium from normal esophageal epithelium.

 The presence of intestinal metaplasia in Barrett's esophagus represents a marker for the progression of metaplasia towards dysplasia and eventually adenocarcinoma.
 This factor combined with two different immunohistochemical expression of p53, Her2 and p16 leads to two different genetic pathways that likely progress to dysplasia in Barrett's esophagus.
-Also intestinal metaplastic cells can be positive for CK 7+/CK20-.
+Also intestinal metaplastic cells can be positive for CK 7+/CK20−.